Paul Kenyon: Career

 Kenyon then moved to BBC Panorama where his work began to encompass human rights, international conflicts and, in particular, Africa.
 In 2009 he was named Specialist Journalist of the Year by the Royal Television Society for a series of Panorama programmes on the dangerous migration route out of sub-Saharan Africa into Europe.
 At the same time he attacked tabloid newspapers for their "willful misreporting" of migration issues.

-Kenyon has reported from more than fifty countries.
-In 2005 he investigated drug cartels in Colombia for the BBC.
-While he was filming with the elite Jungla anti-narcotics unit of the Colombian police, the Huey helicopter he was flying in came under fire from drug cartels near to Medellin.
-Kenyon and his crew escaped unhurt.

-That same year, Kenyon carried out a dangerous assignment for the BBC and American television's Frontline World, covertly filming Iran's secret nuclear facilities.
-He managed to secure footage of the nuclear plant at Natanz and of a refining unit in Tehran before he was intercepted by the Iranian security services and accused of spying.
-Pressure from the British embassy helped secure his release.
+In 2005, Kenyon investigated drug cartels in Colombia for the BBC.
+While filming with the elite Jungla anti-narcotics unit of the Colombian police, the helicopter he was flying in came under fire from drug cartels near to Medellín, Kenyon and his crew escaped unhurt.
+Also in 2005, Kenyon carried out a dangerous assignment for the BBC and American television's Frontline World, covertly filming Iran's secret nuclear facilities, managing to secure footage of the nuclear plant at Natanz and of a refining unit in Tehran before being intercepted by Iranian security services; accused of spying, Kenyon was later released after pressure from the British embassy.

-In 2011 he covered the war in Libya, confronting Gaddafi's son, Saadi, about the shooting of unarmed protestors, for which he won "Best Current Affairs Documentary – Middle East" from the Association of International Broadcasters.
-Back home, in 2012 Kenyon was awarded a BAFTA for a Panorama exposing the abuse of patients at a care home in Bristol; "Undercover Care: The Abuse Exposed."
+In 2011 Kenyon covered the war in Libya, confronting Colonel Gaddafi's son, Saadi, about the shooting of unarmed protestors, for which he won "Best Current Affairs Documentary – Middle East" from the Association of International Broadcasters.
+In 2012 Kenyon was awarded a BAFTA for a Panorama exposing the abuse of patients at a care home in Bristol; "Undercover Care: The Abuse Exposed."

-In March 2014, Kenyon witnessed Russia's annexation of Crimea, and reported for Panorama from the fighting in Eastern Ukraine.

-He was among a small group of journalists at the Belbeck Airbase in Sevastopol as it was surrounded and taken over by Russian troops, and witnessed the first gunshots of the conflict.
+In March 2014, Kenyon witnessed the 2014 Russian annexation of Crimea, reporting for Panorama he was among a small group of journalists at the Belbeck Airbase in Sevastopol, Crimea as it was surrounded and taken over by Russian troops, and witnessing the first gunshots of the conflict.

 In February 2022 he reported from Kyiv during the Russian invasion of Ukraine.
-Kenyon and his team were the first journalists on the ground at the now infamous Battle of Hostomel Airport on 24 February 2022.
+Kenyon and his team were the first journalists on the ground at the now infamous Battle of Hostomel Airport on 24 February 2022, witnessing an intense gun battle as the airport became the scene of fierce fighting.

-Kenyon and his team (film-maker Nick Sturdee and fixer Taras Shumeyko) witnessed an intense gun battle at Hostomel and were just metres away from a counterattack by a Ukrainian helicopter when they had to run for cover.
-The airport quickly became the epicentre of fighting in Kyiv and swapped hands several times over the following weeks.
 Kenyon also reported from the Battle of Mykolayiv in mid-March 2022 for both Panorama and the Sunday Express.

+In late 2025, Kenyon released a podcast called Two Nottingham Lads, about pro-Russian British journalist Graham Phillips and Ukrainian fighter Aiden Aslin, both from the city of Nottingham.